 3. “The Little Book of Common Sense Investing” by John C. Bogle

 One of the most effective ways to build wealth is to invest.
 At least, if you do it correctly.

-Bogle, founder of the Vanguard Group and creator of the world’s first index fund, details the simplest and most efficient investment strategy: Investing in low-cost index funds.
+Bogle, the founder of the Vanguard Group and creator of the world's first index fund, details the simplest and most efficient investment strategy: Investing in low-cost index funds.

 Legendary investor Warren Buffett also says that every investor, large and small, should pick up a copy.